-Community Supported Vision.
-Create opportunities for NMIA businesses, landowners, employees and the greater community to stay informed and involved in the ongoing development of the District.
+Supported Vision.
+Create opportunities for NMIA businesses, landowners, employees and the greater community to stay informed and involved in the ongoing development of chapter 2 chapter 3: ecodistrict framework

 Objective 5.1.
 Continue to engage businesses and employees in the NMIA and the Milwaukie community in a conversation about the NMIA and its role as an employment and mixed-use district.